Why do I keep spraining my ankle?

 What is an ankle sprain?

 The ankle is one of the most commonly injured joints in the body, and ankle sprains account for 85% of all ankle injuries.
 The risk of an ankle sprain is increased if you play high-impact sports, such as football or basketball, or if you take very little exercise making the ankles vulnerable to the demands of activity in general.
 There are a few types of ankle sprain, around 85% of them are lateral ankle sprains, meaning that the foot has rolled outwards over stretching the ligaments and muscles on the outside of the ankle (2).
-For a more in-depth look at this have a look at our article on ankle sprains.
+For a more in-depth look at what happens when you sprain your ankle have a look at our article on ankle sprains.

 What happens to an ankle after a sprain?